pagkly/Zed/Investopedia4/The Heckscher-Ohlin Model in Economics Definition and Example.md

 For example, the Netherlands exported almost [$506 million in U.S. dollars in 2017](https://wits.worldbank.org/countrysnapshot/en/NLD), compared to imports that year of approximately $450 million.
 Its top import-export partner was Germany.
 Importing on a close to equal basis allowed it to more efficiently and economically manufacture and provide its exports.

 The model emphasizes the benefits of international trade and the global benefits to everyone when each country puts the most effort into exporting resources that are domestically naturally abundant.
 All countries benefit when they import the resources they naturally lack.
 Because a nation does not have to rely solely on internal markets, it can take advantage of [[elastic]](https://www.investopedia.com/terms/e/elastic.asp) demand.
-The [[cost of labor]](https://www.investopedia.com/terms/c/cost-of-labor.asp) increases and marginal productivity declines as more countries and emerging markets develop.
+The [[cost of labor]](https://www.investopedia.com/terms/c/cost-of-labor.asp) increases and marginal [[Productivity|productivity]] declines as more countries and emerging markets develop.
 Trading internationally allows countries to adjust to capital-intensive goods production, which would not be possible if each country only sold goods internally.